fermyon/developer/content/spin/javascript-components.md

 ## Storing Data in the Spin Key-Value Store

 Spin has a key-value store built in.
-For information about using it from Rust, see [the key-value store tutorial](kv-store-tutorial).
+For information about using it from TypeScript/JavaScript, see [the key-value store tutorial](kv-store-tutorial).

 ## Storing Data in SQLite